EliAndrewC/l7r/setting/budgets.md

 **Historical justification**: Tang and Song central administration including the judiciary, central court bureaucracy, and Imperial inspector forces was probably ~15-20% of central revenue at peak.
 Ming and Qing were closer to ~5-10% (their central administrations were structurally smaller).
 Rokugan at ~9-11% sits between Ming/Qing norms and Tang/Song norms, which is consistent with the Empire's overall positioning as moderately more centralized than Ming/Qing but less centralized than Tang/Song.

-### Total Imperial Appointee Samurai: Empire-wide Synthesis
+### Total Imperial appointee samurai: Empire-wide synthesis

 The various Imperial appointee positions discussed across the line-item sections above sum to a substantial standing samurai population.
 This section consolidates the count, traces how those positions are sourced (Imperial families vs Great Clans), and computes the per-domain "outflow" - how many of a typical Reiji-style domain's own samurai are themselves currently serving in Imperial posts elsewhere in the Empire.

-#### Empire-wide Tally of Imperial Appointee Samurai Positions
+#### Empire-wide tally of Imperial appointee samurai positions

 | Source / Function | Approximate Count | Budgeted Under |
 | --- | --- | --- |